Departments

 Answers to your most common questions.
 Have more?
 Let us know!

-Loading Capacity, which is how dirty the water is with things like human waste, ammonia, grease, etc. is broken down into subcategories.
-Levels we measure in this category are the BOD or biological oxygen demand, the TSS or total suspended solids, Ammonia, and E. Coli.
-All plants are designed to handle certain levels of pounds per day, and our draft facility plan study is showing that we are at the design capacity for BOD and TSS.
-However, the plant is still removing 90-95% of BOD and TSS, and thus we are not exceeding discharge limits in these categories.
+Loading Capacity, which is how dirty the water is with things like human waste, ammonia, grease, etc., is broken down into subcategories.
+Levels measured in this category are the BOD or biological oxygen demand, the TSS or total suspended solids, Ammonia, and E. Coli.
+The current facility is designed to process 1,877 lbs of BOD/day; last year averaged 1,625 lbs of BOD/day (87% of capacity).
+The plant is removing 90-95% of BOD and TSS; thus, it does not exceed discharge limits in these categories.

-The City of Driggs, the City of Victor, and a few subdivisions in Teton County are connected to the plant, which currently processes 600,000 gallons daily.
+The City of Driggs, the City of Victor, and a few subdivisions in Teton County are connected to the plant.

 Yes.
 The EPA determines the max Ammonia discharge limit for each WWTP.
 The City of Driggs WWTP ammonia discharge limit is 0.84mg/L average monthly limit and 1.6mg/L instantaneous maximum daily limit.
 The city is required to test all variables on a set schedule.
 Please see the chart below for more data requirements.